Lanecrest/PyWeek35/README.md

 Credits
 =
-Programmed by Lanecrest Tech © 2023
+Lanecrest Tech © 2023
+Programming and Artwork by Lanecrest Tech
+Sounds/Music used are included resources from the Arcade library

 This program is free software released under the MIT License and is submitted as a PyWeek 35 challenge entry in acccordance with their [rules](https://pyweek.readthedocs.io/en/latest/rules.html).